Stylus-Shift/stylusshift/README.md

 2. **Configure Your Tooling**
    - Install or update your development environment to support Stylus.
-   - Check out sample configuration files or specialized compilers (if any) in the [Stylus Educational Gitbook](https://example.com/educational-gitbook).

 3. **Translate Contract Logic**
    - Identify equivalents for your current code within the Arbitrum ecosystem (e.g., contract addresses, library usage).